vuldin/redpanda-instruqt-day2-helm/01-day2-helm-overview/assignment.md

 2     redpanda-2.testdomain.local  31092
 ```

-This Redpanda cluster is deployed via the operator and configured out-of-the box in a number of ways that make it possible to run the above command successfully, which is basically a Kafka client making an external connection to Redpanda within the Kubernetes cluster.
+This Redpanda cluster is deployed via the helm chart and configured out-of-the box in a number of ways that make it possible to run the above command successfully, which is basically a Kafka client making an external connection to Redpanda within the Kubernetes cluster.

 ## rpk